 Time Required: about 17-18 minutes

 Price: Adults 340 yen, Children 170 yen

 Kobe Harborland is a landmark of the Kobe Bay Area, located on the opposite shore of Meriken Park where the Kobe Port Tower stands.
-There are the large, trendy shopping complexes, Kobe Harborland umie and umie mosaic, where you can enjoy delicious food and specialty shops from Kobe.
-The umie mosaic has the 50m-tall Mosaic Ferris Wheel, where you can get a panoramic view of Kobe City, Mount Rokko, and the Seto Inland Sea.
-To get to Kobe Harborland, use Limousine Bus and the JR Line.
+There are the large, trendy shopping complexes, Kobe Harborland Umie and Umie Mosaic, where you can enjoy delicious food and specialty shops from Kobe.
+Umie Mosaic is home to the 50m-tall Mosaic Ferris Wheel, where you can get a panoramic view of Kobe City, Mount Rokko, and the Seto Inland Sea.
+To get to Kobe Harborland, use a Limousine Bus and the JR Line.